derrickoswald/CIMSpark/CIMTool/README.md

 This package reads and extracts the packages, classes, attributes and relations from the CIM model distribution format (Enterprise Architect) .eap files.
-It generates Scla and Javascript class definitions used in parsing, manipulation and export.
+It generates Scala and Javascript class definitions used in parsing, manipulation and export.

 # Getting CIM Distribution UML Models